 The Arnold Arboretum offers paid internships in collections management with concentrations in horticulture and landscape maintenance, arboriculture, plant production, or collections curation.
-Experiences combine hands-on training, educational classes, and visits to other botanical institutions.
-Interns are accepted for 12- to 14-week appointments (typically May through August) with the exception of a limited number of longer-term (18- to 24-week) appointments based on available funding.
+Experiences combine hands-on training, interactive educational classes and networking opportunities.
+Interns are accepted for 12- to 14-week appointments (typically May through August).

 Internships are available with the following concentrations:

 Working with the horticulture staff, summer interns weed, mulch, mow, plant, prune, scout and monitor plant pests and diseases, operate a wide range of maintenance equipment, and perform other associated tasks as part of caring for the Arboretum’s 281 acres.
 All interns rotate through various collections and gardens within the landscape, obtaining experience with various types of plant material, as well as getting opportunities to learn from many horticulture staff members.
 In addition, each intern will spend time with the arborist crew, focusing on pruning skills, chainsaw use, and tree climbing.
 Applicants should have some experience in landscape maintenance and an interest in exploring career paths in public horticulture.